Be a Water Warrior at The Color Run in Cape Town (or any town)!

 We’re also looking to make lemonade out of lemons and will be collecting all the very colourful race tees after the event.
 If you want to donate your tee then we will ensure they are cleaned in an area where there’s more water to spare, and distributed to the a great cause / NGO.

-We implemented drastic water saving measures for our Cape Town event in 2017 with great success and are looking to ensure that the Stellies event will not add additional strain to the municipality’s already strained water resources in the following ways:
+We implemented drastic water saving measures for our Cape Town and Stellies events in 2017 with great success and are looking to ensure that this years event goes event further.
+This years event will not add additional strain to the municipality’s already strained water resources in the following ways:

-- • The Color Run is bringing in water sachets for participants from Johannesburg as it did for the Cape Town 2017 event
+- • The Color Run is bringing in water sachets for participants from Johannesburg as it did for the Cape Town & Stellenbosch 2017 events

-- • Cleaning will not require much water as evidenced an the Cape Town event – the clean-up was almost entirely dry with only 2,000 L of non-potable water ordered from the Overberg district from a supplier who is licenced to provide mineral and non-potable water.
+- • Cleaning will not require much water as evidenced an the 2017 event – the clean-up was almost entirely dry with only 2,500 L of non-potable water ordered from the Overberg district from a supplier who is licenced to provide mineral and non-potable water.
 The left-over water was donated to a local running club for their use at training and small road running events

 - • The Color Run’s Water Warrior social media pages are being updated to heighten awareness for participants to be responsible in their water use for personal hygiene and laundry, in line with the level 6b restrictions